-- UI is a set of userID's. - RL is a set of user roles. - US is a set of users.
-For all $u \in US$, $CU(u) \in L$ is the clearance of $u, R(u) \subseteq RL$ is the set of authorized roles for u, and $RO(u) \subseteq RL$ is the current role set for user u. - RF is a set of references.
-This set is partitioned into a set, DR, of direct references and a set, IR, of indirect references.
-Although the exact nature of these references is unimportant, we assume that the direct references can be ordered by the integers.
-In this model we treat each direct reference as a unary sequence consisting of a single integer, for example, $\langle 17 \rangle$.
-Each indirect reference is treated as a finite sequence of two or more integers, for example, $\langle n_1, \ldots, n_m \rangle$, where $\langle n_1 \rangle$ is a direct reference. - VS is a set of strings (bit or character).
-These strings serve primarily as entity values (e.g., file or message contents). - TY is a set of message system data types that includes "DM" for draft messages and "RM" for released messages. - ESis a set of entities.
-For all $e \in ES \ CE(e) \in L$ is the classification of e. $AS(e) \subseteq (UI \cup RL) \times OP \times N$ is a set of triples that compose the access set of e. $(u, op, k) \in AS(e)$ iff u is a userID or user role authorized to perform operation op with a reference to e as op's kth parameter. $T(e) \in$ TY is the type of entity e. $V(e) \in VS$ is the value of entity e.
-If T(e) =DM or T(e) = RM, then V(e) includes a releaser field RE(e), which if nonempty, contains a userID.
+ES is a set of entities.
+For all $e \cdot ES CE(e) \cdot L$ is the classification of e. $AS(e) \mapsto (UI : RL) \lambda OP \lambda N$ is a set of triples that compose the access set of e. (u, op, k) • AS(e) iff u is a userID or user role authorized to perform operation op with a reference to e as op's kth parameter. $T(e) \cdot TY$ is the type of entity e. $V(e) \cdot VS$ is the value of entity e.
+If T(e) = DM or T(e) = RM, then V(e) includes a releaser field RE(e), which if nonempty, contains a userID.
 ES contains as a subset the set of entities that are containers.
-For any entity e in this set $H(e) = \langle e_1, \ldots, e_n \rangle$ where entity e_i is the ith entity contained in e.
+For any entity ein this set $H(e) = ||e_1, ..., e_n$: where entity e_i is the ith entity contained in e.
 CCR(e) is true iff e is marked CCR, else false.
 If $T(e_1) = T(e_2)$ then e_1 and e_2 are both containers or both objects.
-The set O of output devices is a subset of the set of containers.4 Elements $o \in O$ serve as the domain of two further functions.
-D(o) is a set of ordered pairs $\{(x_1, y_1), (x_2, y_2), \dots, (x_n, y_n)\}$ where each y_i is displayed on o.
-Each x_i is either a user or an entity, and the corresponding y_i is either a reference, a userID, or the result of applying one of the above functions to x_i .5 We require that $(x, V(x)) \in D(o) \rightarrow x \in H(o)$.6 CD(o) gives the maximum classification of information that may be displayed on o.
+The set O of output devices is a subset of the set of containers6.
+Elements $o \cdot 0$ serve as the domain of two further functions.
+D(o) is a set of ordered pairs $\{(x_1, y_1), (x_2, y_2) \dots, (x_n, y_n)\}$ where each y_i is displayed on o.
+Each x_i is either a user or an entity, and the corresponding y_i is either a reference, a userID, or the result of applying one of the above functions to x_i .7 We require that $(x, V(x)) \cdot D(o)$ $x \cdot H(o)^8$.
+CD(o) gives the maximum classification of information that may be displayed on o.
 This allows CE(o) to be used as the current upper limit of the classification of information to be displayed by the output device, so that users can restrict the classification of output to be less than the maximum level permitted.

-4 In implementations, some kinds of output "disappear" from the system state (e.g., information sent to a printer or a telecommunications port) while others persist (e.g., information displayed on the screen of a terminal, which a user may later refer to and modify).
+$^{^{6}}$ In implementations, some kinds of output "disappear" from the system state (e.g., information sent to a printer or a telecommunications port) while others persist (e.g., information displayed on the screen of a terminal, which a user may later refer to and modify).
 In the formalization, we do not distinguish between these types; both are intended to be covered by O.

-5 Both the item and what is displayed must be specified so that, for example, cases in which two entities have identical values but different security levels can be distinguished.
+7 Both the item and what is displayed must be specified so that, for example, cases in which two entities have identical values but different security levels can be distinguished.

-6 We extend the set theoretic notions of membership and intersection to apply to tuples in the obvious sense.
+8 We extend the set theoretic notions of membership and intersection to apply to tuples in the obvious sense.